shanepeckham/CADLab_Loyalty/README.md

 ![alt text](https://github.com/shanepeckham/CADLab_Loyalty/blob/master/Images/contactsstep2.png)

 You will need to navigate to the code view to be able to select the json fields that will be posted as part of the body.
-You will need to select the values you want from the body use javascript object notation.
+Note, you can select the values you are posting in the body using javascript object notation.

 Your code view should look like this:
 ```